 Q: Can I bring my own equipment and use your shuttle bus service?

 A: Yes, you can bring your own equipment if you'd like.
 You MUST provide all of your equipment to receive a shuttle discount.
-We charge $10 per canoe/kayak for 6 Mile Trip and $20 per canoe/kayak for 11 Mile Trip.
+We charge $15 per canoe/kayak for the 3 Mile or 6 Mile Trip and $25 per canoe/kayak for 8 Mile or 11 Mile Trip.
 Please bring your own life jackets if you are having us shuttle your private boat.
 Life jackets are required and if you do not bring your own with your boat then we must charge a rental fee.
 If you do not have your own canoe/kayak paddles then we must charge $20 rental price.
 We cannot “lend” our paddles and run the risk of not having enough to outfit our own boats.
 We DO NOT permit persons to drop-off or take-out with their equipment at our privately-owned locations.
 All of our properties are privately owned.
 Our same rules apply for shuttle customers as they do rental customers.

 Q: How often do the shuttles run ?